Welcome to Fall Creek Falls State Park! These are some programs planned for your enjoyment and education.

 Fall Colors Weekend

-Join us on bicycle tours, guided hikes, and slideshows focusing on the autumn splendor of Fall Creek Falls State Park.
+Bicycle tours, guided hikes, and slideshows focusing on the autumn splendor of Fall Creek Falls State Park are a great way to enjoy a weekend.
+Make inn, cabin, or campground reservations today!

 Wild Foods Day

-Field trips identifying edible wild plants and workshops on preparing wild meats and breads are just part of the activities.
+Field trips identifying edible wild plants and workshops on preparing wild meats and breads are just a few of the activities.
 The real treat comes in enjoying the wild feast.

-Join us for a 13-mile trek through some of the more remote portions of the park.
+Embark on a 13-mile trek through some of the more remote portions of Fall Creek Falls State Park.
 This hike is for both novices and experienced backpackers and includes a 2-day guided hike with an overnight camp.
 There is a $10 fee and pre-registration is required.
 Contact the Nature Center at 423.881.5708.

 Christmas on the Mountain

-Join us for a weekend of Yuletide fun, holiday music, handmade crafts and gifts for the little ones.
-Activities include making Christmas crafts, storytelling, breakfast with Santa, and a 3-day mountain craft show for everyone.
-This event is tentatively scheduled due to renovations being planned for the Fall Creek Falls Inn
+Make plans to attend a weekend of Yuletide fun, holiday music, handmade crafts and gifts for the little ones.
+Activities include making Christmas crafts, storytelling, breakfast with Santa, and a mountain craft show for everyone.
+(Tentative, based on Fall Creek Inn renovation schedule)

 The Friends of Fall Creek Falls is not responsible for all activities, events or schedules posted.
 Therefore we recommend that you contact the park, the Friends group or other available contact provided for validation of dates, locations or times of events.
 All information should be verified by visitors wishing to attend any of the listed events.